-If Saigon is the frenetic, commercial heartbeat of Vietnam then gentle, verdant, historic Hanoi is the sedate, intellectual soul of the country.
-Its leafy boulevards, serene lakes and sweeping white French colonial architecture set the scene as tourists and locals alike seem to go about their business at a pleasingly civilised pace.
-The city is the administrative capital of the country and its political metronome still beats to communist time, but with a distinctly modern nod towards welcoming tourists from all over the world to enjoy its rich and varied heritage.
+If Saigon is the frenetic, commercial heartbeat of Vietnam, then verdant and historic Hanoi is the sedate, intellectual soul of the country.
+Its leafy boulevards, serene lakes, and sweeping white French colonial architecture set the scene as tourists and locals go about their business at a pleasingly civilised pace.

 Located on the Mekong River, Ho Chi Minh City is the largest and most exciting city in Vietnam.
 Its population of nearly 9 million people makes it one of the densest urban areas in the world, and it's still common for several families to share a living space.
 Travellers will likely be amazed by the vibrant mix of old and new, including war relics from the devastating Vietnam War and well-preserved colonial structures.
 The vibrant nightlife of Ho Chi Minh makes it stand out from other cities in Vietnam.

 Hoi An's momentum as a sought-after destination shows no signs of slowing down: visitor numbers nearly tripled in 2018, followed by the title of 'world's best city' being awarded to it by esteemed travel publications in 2019.
 Hoi An's UNESCO-listed Ancient Town is photogenic to a fault, with its collection of distinctive mustard-coloured colonial homes, intriguing food and quaint streets that remain traffic-free for much of the day drawing in cruise excursionists and backpackers alike.